Learning Innovation for Teaching (LIFT) Program

 The LIFT program has three distinct components and is offered to instructors at all levels:

-Ongoing workshops
+Ongoing Workshops

 Lunch and Learn Series